YottaDB/YDBDoc/ProgGuide/internatn.rst

 Defining a Default Database Collation Method
 +++++++++++++++++++++++++++++++++++++++++++++

-YottaDB/GT.M lets you define an alternative collation sequence as the default when creating a new database.
+YottaDB lets you define an alternative collation sequence as the default when creating a new database.
 Subsequently, this default is applied when each new global is created.

 This default collation sequence is set as a GDE qualifier for the ADD, CHANGE, and TEMPLATE commands using the following example with CHANGE: